KhaledAshrafH/Chinese-Checkers-AI-Game/README.md

 This project is licensed under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute the code as permitted by the license.

 ## Acknowledgments
+This project is based on the project of the Artificial Intelligence course at Faculty of Computers and Artificial Intelligence Cairo University.
+We would like to thank Prof. Abeer ElKorany for his guidance and support throughout this course.

-We would like to express our gratitude to the following resources:
+We also would like to express our gratitude to the following resources:

 - [Wikipedia](https://en.wikipedia.org/wiki/Chinese_checkers) for providing information on Chinese Checkers game rules and strategies.
 - [Stack Overflow](https://stackoverflow.com/) for the vast community knowledge and support.

 These resources have been invaluable in our journey to create this Chinese Checkers AI Game.

+## Contact
+For any inquiries or questions regarding the project, please contact 5aleda4rf@gmail.com.